This basic music theory guide looks at fundamental concepts musicians use to understand, analyze, perform, and create music.

 Roman numerals are used to indicate the chords in a progression.
 They identify the musical key and the root note for each chord.
 Uppercase Roman numerals represent major chords, while lowercase numerals represent minor chords.
 For example, a chord progression in the key of C major would look like I-vi-IV-V (C-Am-F-G).
 Delving deeper into this topic goes beyond basic music theory.
 However, it helps to introduce this numerical system.

 Voice leading is the linear movement between melodic lines or voices to create a single musical idea.
 This technique focuses on the smooth movement of notes from one chord to the next using common tones.
-Moreover, it minimizes the vertical and horizontal transition between notes in a chord progression or melody.
+Moreover, it minimizes the vertical and horizontal transitions between notes in a chord progression or melody.
 These smaller moves sound more natural and pleasing.